Ten regulatory insights for Asia in 2018

 - Customer needs - responsible marketing and selling financial products.

 - Impact of regulation and investigations from other jurisdictions.

 - Class actions as a driver of focus.

 - China’s intention to improve compliance as a changing dynamic.

 Levelling with the regulator

 Everyone in the financial sector has a stake in fighting financial crime.
 In the second half of 2017 a number of banks were found wanting by authorities, in terms of both their AML/CTF compliance and also senior management failure to report serious breaches in a timely manner.
-Fallouts such as these can affect firms’ brand and the share price, and may subsequently lead to the cancellation or restriction of a banking licence.
+Fallouts such as these can affect firms’ brand and the share price, and may subsequently lead to the cancellation or restriction of a banking license.